twitter/finatra/finatra/README.md

   withJsonBody = """
   {
     "errors": [
-      "max query param is required",
+      "max is a required field",
-      "verbose value of 5 is not allowed"
+      "verbose's value '5' is not a valid boolean"]
     ]
   }
   """)